stalyatech/upython-docs/stalya/tutorial/repl.rst

 Using the REPL prompt
 ---------------------

-Now let's try running some MicroPython code directly on the stalya.
+Now let's try running some MicroPython code directly on the simpleRTK.

 With your serial program open (PuTTY, screen, picocom, etc) you may see a blank screen with a flashing cursor.
 Press Enter and you should be presented with a MicroPython prompt, i.e. ``>>>``.
 Let's make sure it is working with the obligatory test::

-    >>> print("hello stalya!")
+    >>> print("hello simpleRTK!")
-    hello stalya!
+    hello simpleRTK!

 In the above, you should not type in the ``>>>`` characters.
 They are there to indicate that you should type the text after it at the prompt.
-In the end, once you have entered the text ``print("hello stalya!")`` and pressed Enter, the output on your screen should look like it does above.
+In the end, once you have entered the text ``print("hello simpleRTK!")`` and pressed Enter, the output on your screen should look like it does above.

 If you already know some python you can now try some basic commands here.